 First up is Garlic – a cure-all, champion vegetable!.
 Classified as part of the onion genus, garlic is jam-packed with the good stuff.
 It has antimicrobial, antiviral and antifungal properties, which help relieve cold and flu symptoms.
 Garlic is high in nutrients and vitamins, especially flu-fighting Vitamin C and B6, which assist your body in recuperating faster and shortening your downtime.
 Planting garlic is fairly easy; pop them in the ground about 5 cm apart in a sunny spot with well-drained soil.
 Whether you are nursing a cold or preparing your body to fight one, a couple cloves in the garden are always recommended as part of your first aid kit!

 Growing and tending to a lemon tree teaches patience, commitment, embodying what it means to reap the fruits of your labour, and for some it even represents childhood memories and a sense of nostalgia.
 This powerful medicine is loaded with Vitamin C and is rich in potassium with twice as much Vitamin C as oranges.
 Lemons support and strengthen the immune system in fighting off the winter nasties.
 If your granny believed in drinking lemon water, either hot or cold, she’s on to something.
 Freshly squeezed lemon juice increases the absorption of iron, which further promotes a resilient immune system.
-Lemons are a great source of flavonoids - a powerful antioxidant, which improves blood circulation and lowers the risk of having a stroke.

 Happy autumn and a merry March, maintenance month!
 It’s time to prepare those beds for some annual autumn planting and sow them seeds for the new season.
 Get busy in the garden and give your seedlings a nutritious head start.